Mostar in Bosnia & Hercegovina | A Travel Guide

 Things to do around Mostar

-Traveling to Mostar is a must do for any Bosnia & Herzegovina itinerary!
 But also in the area around the city you can expect plenty of unique things to do.
+No wonder that this town is a popular stop for some of the best road trips in Europe!
 The most popular tourist attraction from Mostar is the nearby Blagaj and the Dervish monastery “Tekija”, which is probably one of the most spectacular religious sites in Bosnia.
 But also the impressive Kravice waterfalls and the place of pilgrimage Medjugorje are highly recommended for a trip from Mostar.
 We have compiled the top places to visit around Mostar here:

 The Blagaj Monastery is located only about 13 kilometers from Mostar and is one of the country’s most famous attractions.
 Although the monastery (Dervish House) alone is worth a visit, but especially the environment is simply overwhelmingly beautiful.
 Located directly on a huge rock face on the Buna River, it`s a place where to enjoy the panorama all day long.
 Downstream are some restaurants where you can have delicious lunch right on the water.